-(1) From and after the date on which this rule is adopted, except as provided by law (section 196.935, RSMo), only Grade A pasteurized milk and milk products shall be sold to the final consumer, or to restaurants, soda fountains, grocery stores or similar establishments.
-Provided that in an emergency, the sale of pasteurized milk and milk products which have not been graded or the grade of which is unknown, may be authorized by the regulatory agency; in which case, the milk and milk products shall be labeled ungraded.
-The 2005 edition of the Grade A Pasteurized with Milk Ordinance Administrative Procedures is hereby incorporated by reference as published by the Department of Health and Human Services, Public Health Service, Food and Drug Administration, Milk Safety Branch (HFS-626), 5100 Paint Branch Parkway, College Park, MD 20740-3835.
+(1) From and after the date on which this rule is adopted, except as provided by law (section 196.935, RSMo), only Grade A pasteurized milk and milk products shall be sold to the final consumer, or to restaurants, soda fountains, grocery stores, or similar establishments.
+Provided that in an emergency, the sale of pasteurized milk and milk products which have not been graded or the grade of which is unknown, may be authorized by the regulatory agency: in which case, the milk and milk products shall be labeled ungraded.
+The 2009 edition of the Grade A Pasteurized Milk Ordinance with Administrative Procedures is hereby incorporated by reference as published by the Department of Health and Human Services, Public Health Service, Food and Drug Administration, Milk Safety Branch (HFS-626), 5100 Paint Branch Parkway, College Park, MD 20740-3835.
 This rule does not incorporate any subsequent amendments or additions to the Pasteurized Milk Ordinance (PMO).

-AUTHORITY: section 196.939, RSMo 2000.
-Original rule filed March 11, 1980, effective July 1, 1980.
+AUTHORITY: section 196.939, RSMo 2000.\ Original rule filed March 11, 1980, effective July 1, 1980.
 Amended: Filed Feb.
 1, 1990, effective April 26, 1990.
 Amended: Filed Feb.
 15, 2007, effective July 30, 2007.
+Amended: Filed Aug.
+3, 2009, effective Jan.
+30, 2010.